AdobeDocs/commerce-php/src/pages/developer/cache/page/public-content.md

         $this->customerSession = $customerSession;
     }
     /**
-     * \Magento\Framework\App\Http\Context::getVaryString is used by Magento to retrieve unique identifier for selected context,
+     * \Magento\Framework\App\Http\Context::getVaryString is used to retrieve unique identifier for selected context,
      * so this is a best place to declare custom context variables */ public function beforeGetVaryString(Context $subject)